Land available for productive use while providing for human

 - Assist landfills to ensure proper installation of groundwater monitoring systems to verify that landfills are not polluting groundwater.

-- Coordinate with the Division of Geology and Land Survey to ensure that landfills are designed and constructed appropriately.
+- Coordinate with the Missouri Geological Survey to ensure that landfills are designed and constructed appropriately.

 Remediate in excess of 500 sites contaminated by hazardous materials to a level appropriate for new development between fiscal year 1998 and fiscal year 2004.